 There are too many studies and scientific findings to list here.
 Please visit our Psychedelic Research page.
 All of the studies basically have the same conclusion: Psilocybin is safe and highly effective when taken correctly and with proper safety.

-I can’t make it to the January or March retreat, will there be more?
+I can’t make it to the current posted retreats, will there be more?

 We are happy to say that many people are ready for mushroom healing!
-After our initial retreats with winter, we will decide if we wish to keep hosting the retreats at Ozen center in the future and will likely start up again in October of 2019.
+We have various magical locations throughout Mexico.
 Sign up below to stay on the list!

-The Buena Vida and Sol Medicine does not supply, manufacture, distribute or condone the use of any illegal substances.
+The Buena Vida does not supply, manufacture, distribute or condone the use of any illegal substances.
 We do not give out, supply or sell any specific substance.
 The goal of Sol Medicine Retreats is to plan, organize and produce healing retreats.
 We facilitate access to trained, indigenous shamans who work with sacred plant medicines within an accepted, sacramental and ceremonial context.
 The shamans personally evaluate each guests’ needs and work strictly within the laws of their training and all local and national laws where the retreats will take place.
 We do not guarantee any results or outcomes, specific medicine usage, etc. Each participant is responsible for informing themselves about possible pharmaceutical drug contraindications, including but not limited to SSRI and other stabilizing medication.
 They assume all responsibility for due diligence required for their participation.
 For more information and additional resources, email firstname.lastname@example.org